anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

    Infrastructure Automation in CaaS on BM scenario

-The main and obvious difference in the Caas on BM scenario is lack of the IaaS layer, and hence the scope of the Infrastructure Automation is limited to only two layers: Site/Physical and CaaS.
+The main and obvious difference in the CaaS on BM scenario is lack of the IaaS layer, and hence the scope of the Infrastructure Automation is limited to only two layers: Site/Physical and CaaS.
 From the lifecycle ownership perspective, the CaaS layer is now shared not only between the Cloud Provider and the Cloud Consumer (for the same reasons as in the CaaS on IaaS scenario) but also with the Infrastructure Owner.
 The latter observation is related to